Plates, Shoreditch

 tendril vegan restaurant

 Okay, full disclosure, Tendril is only “mostly vegan”.
-But that’s because they’re trying to attract the vegan curious crowd, and show them just how good life on the virtuous side is.
-It’s comes courtesy of ex-Chiltern Firehouse and The Dairy chef Rishim Sachdeva, and after years of critically acclaimed pop-ups, the place has finally put down permanent roots by Bond Street station.
-And the menu’s stunning – a hit list of flavourful dishes showcasing vegan in their own right that will knock any meat FOMO right on the head.
+But that’s because they’re trying to attract the vegan-curious crowd, and show them just how good life on the virtuous side is.
+It’s the wildly popular solo project of ex-Chiltern Firehouse and The Dairy chef Rishim Sachdeva, and after years of critically acclaimed pop-ups, the place has finally put down permanent roots by Bond Street station.
+Whether ordering à la carte or trying the reasonably-priced ‘discovery’ tasting menu, you’re in for a hit list of flavourful dishes showcasing veg in their own right that will knock any meat FOMO right on the head.

 Naifs | Peckham